spidercousin/Project-2/README.md

 ## Future Work and Visualizations

 Future work and/or recommended enhancements to this project include:
-- Could we firther improve the models?
+- Could we further improve the models?
 - Our original problem statement that we would like to pursue is how price impacts day on market.
+So a user would input a price and we would estimate the amount of time it would take to sell.
 - We would like to improve upon the sample application to be more user friendly and provide better predictions.

 ## Link to Presentation